Atlantic Resolve 2015

 Florida ANG, 125th Fighter Wing, 159th Fighter Squadron, Jacksonville IAP

 The squadron has its origins in the 352nd FS of the 353rd FG, part of the 8th Air Force stationed in England, from June 1943 equipped with the P-47 and later with the P-51.
 It was disbanded in the of fall 1945 and was assigned to the Florida National Guard on May 24,1946.
 Formally accepted by the Governor of Florida on August 30,1946, and was federally recognized on 9 February 1947.
 The Florida ANG was equipped with the P-51D Mustang at Imeson Airport.
 Renamed as the 159th FSJ (Jetpropelled) on August 1, 1948, and was equipped with the P-80 (later referred to as the F-80).
 The Florida ANG was mobilized on October 10, 1950, and was with two other ANG squadrons stationed at George AFB, CA as part of the 116th Fighter Group (Fighter Bomber Group as of 1 Oct.
 1950) and equipped with the F-84E Thunderjet.
 The 116th went by ship to Misawa AB in Japan in July-August 1951, and was responsible for the air defense and flew several combat missions over Korea.
 It was demobilized on July 9,1952, and on July 10 it became the 159th Fighter Bomber Squadron.
 The Thunderjets and equipment remained in Japan.
+Click on blue text to see full history.

 It became Imeson again equipped with the P-51D.
 Received six months later the F-51H Mustang and became the 159th Fighter Bomber Squadron Augmented (FBSA).
 Besides the Mustangs the Florida ANG also had the B-26 (Photo) on strength for target towing and the C-45 and C-47 for transport.
 In 1954 it would be equipped with the F-86, but the squadron received only four Sabres.
 The 159th was actually equipped with the F-80C Shooting Star.
 During the conversion period they had no less than nine types on strength, the F-51D, F-51H, F-80C, F-86A, T-6, T-33, C-45, C-47 and C-54.
 In July 1955 it became an air defense squadron named the 159th FIS (Fighter Interceptor Squadron).
 Group status was granted on July 1,1956, as the 125th FG.
 It received in August 1956 the F-86D, a version of the Sabre radar, a fighter for all weather conditions.
 From June 1959 followed the MLU version of the D, the F-86L.
 From January 1, 1957, the squadron took on the Air Defence Command alert task for the area around Jacksonville.